Skin sensory receptors: How context affects touch response

 Tactile corpuscles (Meissner’s corpuscles)

-These receptors are also sensitive to light touch, but they’re more sensitive to changes in shape and texture and are located closer to the skin surface than lamellar corpuscles.
+Tactile corpuscles are also sensitive to light touch and low-frequency vibrations, but they’re more sensitive to changes in shape and texture and are located closer to the skin surface than lamellar corpuscles.
 This helps you differentiate tiny differences in textures, such as Braille.
-Tactile receptors also are good in detecting low-frequency vibrations.

 Merkel cells

-While these receptors are similar in function as tactile corpuscles, not much is known about what Merkel cells do.
-However, they are more uncommon than other receptors, localized mostly in your fingertips and can be cancerous.
+While Merkel cells are similar in function as tactile corpuscles, not much is known about what they do.
+However, they are more uncommon than other receptors, localized mostly in your fingertips and are more likely to be cancerous than those in other body parts.

 Bulbous corpuscles (Ruffini corpuscles)